MITHaystack/HOPS/doc/reference/source/about.rst

 and problem diagnosis, along with other correlator support and visualization functions.
 This repository contains software from both the legacy HOPS3 package as well as the currently in-development HOPS4 package.
 The user can optionally compile the HOPS3 software if they have the additional required dependencies.

+This documentation describes **HOPS version** |release|.

 Getting Help
 ------------